cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

-# Creating your first simulator connector
+# Create your first simulator connector

-#### Prerequisites
+## Prerequisites
   - .NET LTS version
-  - Cognite Data Fusion project
+  - You require a Cognite Data Fusion (CDF) project.

-#### Create a new simulator connector project
+## Create a new simulator connector project

-The Cognite Simulator Utils can be downloaded from [NuGet](https://www.nuget.org/packages/Cognite.Simulator.Utils/).
+Download the Cognite Simulator Utils from [NuGet](https://www.nuget.org/packages/Cognite.Simulator.Utils/).

-To create a console application and add the latest version of the library, open the terminal and run the following commands:
+To create a console application and add the latest version of the library, open the terminal and run the commands below:
 ```sh
 dotnet new console -o NewSimConnector
 cd NewSimConnector
 dotnet add package Cognite.Simulator.Utils --prerelease
 ```
-NB: The `--prerelease` flag is required to install the latest version of the library (alpha).
+> Note: The `--prerelease` flag is required to install the latest version of the library (alpha).

-#### Create a configuration file
+### Create a configuration file

-Create a `config.yml` file containing the simulator configuration
+To create a `config.yml` file containing the simulator configuration, use the YAML code below:

 ```yaml
 version: 1